Squigglevision/morse-code-translator/README.md

 ---

+## Build Steps

+To run this application correctly on your local machine when using VS Code, you must use the Live Server extension.
+The JS functions will not run if you open the index.html file.

+---

 ## Design Goals / Approach

 For this project, I kept the design of the interface quite simple and focused more on refactoring code and testing for edge cases.
 My goal was to design my code in such a way that I minimise repetition as much as possible, and create reusable functions/DOM utils to reduce the amount of code needed to write inside of event listeners.